michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    Celtic languages such as Irish and Scottish Gaelic don't.
+    Celtic languages such as Irish and Scottish Gaelic don't have words for *yes* and *no*.
 In these languages, questions are answered by recycling the verb from the question.
 Examples:
     - `ar shiúil tú?` ‘did you walk?’
       - `shiúil` ‘yes’, literally ‘walked’
-      - `níor shiúil` no’, literally ‘didn’t walk’
+      - `níor shiúil` ‘no’, literally ‘didn’t walk’
     - `ar thiomáin tú?` ‘did you drive?’
       - `thiomáin` ‘yes’, literally ‘drove’
-      - `níor thiomáin` no’, literally ‘didn’t drive’
+      - `níor thiomáin` ‘no’, literally ‘didn’t drive’

     This is a well-known complication when localizing dialog boxes with pre-baked ‘yes’ and ‘no’ buttons.
   </details>